Medical & Hazardous Waste

 Currently, 84% of regulated medical waste treatment is performed off-site (ScienceDirect).
 This creates 3–4 transport legs between the point of generation and final disposal — each leg carrying spillage risk, chain-of-custody liability, and carbon footprint.
 A UK hospital study measured 1,074 kg CO₂ equivalent per tonne of waste for clinical incineration.
 Industry estimates range from 1–2 tonnes CO₂ per tonne of waste.
 Modern sustainable strategies prioritise zero-emission industrial waste treatment to align with global carbon reduction targets and avoid severe regulatory penalties.
 On-site treatment eliminates transport emissions entirely.

 The economics shift based on waste volume.
 ISS systems in the $250,000–$650,000 capital range become cost-neutral versus off-site contracts within 2–5 years for a 500+ bed hospital.
 PHANTOM's operating cost is reported at approximately $33 per cycle for fuel and utilities — regardless of machine size — which translates to $11–$16 per tonne at rated capacity.
 Compare to off-site incineration at $500–$1,000/tonne in most markets.
 Facilities determining the feasibility of internal waste management should consult with technical experts to perform a cost-benefit analysis based on their specific local disposal fees and energy costs.
+For facilities generating 2+ tonnes of infectious waste per week, the on-site economics above almost always favour PHANTOM deployment — request a free feasibility assessment and we model disposal savings, capital recovery, and output revenue for your specific stream within 5 working days.

 The additional variable that changes the calculus for PHANTOM: output revenue.
 Autoclaved waste goes to landfill.
 PHANTOM output — when sourced from compatible organic waste streams — can become compost, livestock feed supplement, or solid fuel with a calorific value of approximately 5,000 kcal/kg.
 For a hospital operating in an agricultural region, the treated residue from food waste, organic medical waste, and used diapers can be sold directly to agricultural buyers, converting a cost centre into a revenue stream.
+For residential care and nursing home operators where incontinence waste is the dominant stream, we cover the specific nursing home diaper disposal cost reduction case in full — including HTM 07-01 classification, 60% volume reduction, and the £18,000/year saving for a 100-bed UK facility.

 PHANTOM subcritical water hydrolysis system installed on-site at a healthcare facility — 3-tonne capacity round processing furnace